 Walking boots: If you’re hiking off road, walking boots are a must during the Winter.
 Something with a good grip will make you less likely to slip over, avoiding the sort of injuries that will keep you indoors.
 These Berhaus Women’s Walking Boots from Blacks are ideal, and would make a great Christmas gift.

 Walking trousers: Complete the look with a pair of Women’s Walking Trousers from Millets.
 These are comfortable and stretchy, with a belt around the waist.
 Ideal for walking, but they look great too.
 It’s always nice to see people getting some use out of the things you buy them, so why not suggest a stroll after Christmas lunch so your recipient can try them out?

-Hat and gloves: It wouldn’t be Christmas without a new hat and gloves.
+Hat and gloves: It wouldn’t be Christmas without some new Winter warmers.
 North Face Etip women’s gloves from Blacks are both warm and functional.
 Being very thin material and with a silicone palm, they don’t restrict you from doing anything.
 You can even use your phone in them.
 A women’s North Face beanie hat combines classic styling and modern warmth so you can stay outdoors for longer, even on the coldest days.

 It would seem a little pointless keeping toasty and warm outside, only to feel chilly indoors.
 So, here are some fabulous ideas to keep warm wherever you are.